bilaliman/bilaliman.github.io/README.md

 # Iman Bilal

 ## About Me
 I am a final year PhD Candidate in the Department of Computer Science at Warwick University.
 I am working with Prof Rob Procter (Warwick University & ATI) and Prof Maria Liakata (Queen Mary University London & ATI) as my supervisors.
 My main interests lie in the field of natural language processing and machine learning with applications in digital journalism and Responsible AI.
-My work focuses on automatic summarisation for social media platforms and explainability of ML models in fake news detection.
+My current work focuses on explainability of ML models for fake news detection and automatic summarisation for social media platforms.

 ## Research Interests